rita-peixoto/MEI-UMinho/1st/CP/readme.md

 ###  Parallel Computing

-Implementation of bucket sort algorithm.
+Implementation of bucket sort algorithm (parallel and sequential versions and comparisons).

 **Grade**: 17 out of 20